LexBorisoff/web-cli/README.md

 }));
 ```

-Defining the `search` config as an object allows you to provide its keys as values to the [`--search` built-in option](#search) instead of typing the actual whole string.
+Defining the `search` config as an object allows you to provide its keys as values to the [`--search` built-in option](#search) instead of typing the actual search string.
 For example:

 <pre><code>web <em>--search=main</em></code></pre>
 <pre><code>web <em>--search=bar</em></code></pre>